apache/solr-operator/docs/solr-cloud/managed-updates.md

 If the [`Managed` update strategy](solr-cloud-crd.md#update-strategy) is specified in the Solr Cloud CRD, then the Solr Operator will take control over deleting SolrCloud pods when they need to be updated.

-The operator will find all pods that have not been updated yet and choose the next set of pods to delete for an udpate, given the following workflow.
+The operator will find all pods that have not been updated yet and choose the next set of pods to delete for an update, given the following workflow.

 ## Pod Update Workflow